History, tourist information, and nearby accommodation

 The Queen of the Inch

 It is in the History and archaeology exhibits that the museum really excels.
-One popular exhibits is the 'Queen of the Inch'; a cist burial of a woman from the islet of Inchmarnock.
+One popular exhibit is the 'Queen of the Inch'; a cist burial of a woman from the islet of Inchmarnock.
 The 'Queen' was buried about 2000 BC, with a collection of grave goods including a necklace of lignite and a flint knife.
 The necklace was found to have come from Whitby (Yorkshire).
 The woman's head and face have been reconstructed so that we can see what she would have looked like in life.

 There are a large collection of finds from nearby Rothesay Castle, including weapons, tools, a medieval glazed jug, and even part of the original oak bridge across the moat, which shows signs of burning.
 One rare survivor is a very early chess piece, thought to represent a knight.